Last updated on December 3rd, 2022 at 06:34 pm

 ~ Anatolii Ulitovskyi, founder of SEOtools

 My biggest challenge is to find the right strategy for high-volume keywords because most clients are chasing high-volume keywords.
-These topics are overwhelmed and overpriced.
+These topics are overwhelming and overpriced.
 Almost all their direct and indirect competitors try to rank high-volume.

 That’s why paid keyword research tools help a lot to find topics with low competition and a lack of quality content.